 - Add pecans, chocolate chips and coconut until mixed.

-- In a large bowl, cream butter for a couple minutes.
-Add brown sugar and mix well.
+- In a large bowl, using a hand mixer cream butter for a couple minutes.
+Add eggs and mix well.
 Stir in vanilla.

 - Add dry ingredients to wet ingredients and combine well.